 When you have a soy allergy and you eat soy, your body reacts as if the soy is trying to cause harm.
 It fights back by setting off an allergic reaction.
 A mild reaction may include a few raised, red, itchy patches of skin (called hives).
-A severe reaction may cause hives all over, swelling in the throat, trouble breathing, nausea or vomiting, or fainting.
+A severe reaction may cause hives all over, swelling in the throat, trouble breathing, or fainting.
+It can also cause belly pain, nausea, vomiting, or diarrhea.
 This is called anaphylaxis (say "ANN-uh-fuh-LAK-suss").
 It can be deadly.

 A good way to prevent an allergic reaction is to avoid the foods that cause it.
-Soy might be found in processed meats, Asian foods, and sauces.
+Soy foods include tofu, tempeh, and soy beverage.
+Soy can also be found in many processed foods like cereals, crackers, and canned soup.
 An allergy doctor or a dietitian may be able to help you understand which foods might be okay and what to avoid.
 Learn what to do if you have a reaction.

 Give an epinephrine shot if:

 After you give an epinephrine shot, call 911, even if you feel better.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if: